Learn what you can accomplish with the financial statements dashboard for general ledger analyses in MindBridge:

 Tip: If you are already in an analysis, simply use the sidebar ( ) to open the Analyze menu ( ), then select the name of the analysis you want to see and go to the Financial statements tab.

-Adding materiality to analysis allows MindBridge to profile various financial statement accounts as quantitatively material or not, so you can filter on accounts that are material to your engagement team.
+Adding materiality to the analysis allows MindBridge to profile various financial statement accounts as quantitatively material or not, so you can filter for accounts that are material to your engagement team.